OpenNTF/JavascriptAggregator/README.md

 This is now where the vast majority of jaggr code is located.
 Bundle dependencies may need to be updated.

+Besides the name changes, there are some interface changes affecting aggregator extensions.
+Extensions developed for previous versions of the aggregator won't run on 1.2 without changes.

 Developers running from within eclipse should use a java7 jre/jdk for development and running the bundles out of the eclipse workspace.
 Maven will generate java6 compatible jars from the command line.